Dec 11, 2025

 3.1 Electrical Performance

 Cables must demonstrate strong insulation resistance, low dielectric loss, good thermal stability under normal load, and controlled partial discharge levels.
-These aren’t just numbers on a datasheet.
-On long feeders, dielectric behavior affects everything from temperature rise to system losses during summer peaks.
+These aren’t just numbers on a data sheet.
+Good electrical performance is essential to ensure the product's performance and lifespan.

 3.2 Mechanical Performance